Hacker-007/envious/README.md

 A new programming language that focuses on simplicity without compromising on speed.
 This language is meant to be born from the desires of the community.
 In a sense, it is a language that will hopefully address the issues that developers have by having developers contribute ideas about the language and its features.

-> This project is also a way fr me to learn more about compilers and VMs.
+> This project is also a way for me to learn more about compilers and VMs.

 **Details About EnvyLang**

 Envy is heavily influenced by Math.
 A lot of the symbols used comes directly from mathametical theory.
 In that right, Envy is easy to understand.
 Envy targets the DarkVM, a stack based VM.